Appdynamics/ConfigMyApp-docs/docs/README.md

 ## Configuring input parameters

-ConfigMyApp accepts arguments from 3 (combined) sources - runtime, environment variables and the config.json file, where runtime parameters have precedence over environment variables, and environment variables have precedence configuration `json` file.
+ConfigMyApp accepts arguments from 3 (combined) sources - runtime, environment variables and the config.json file, where runtime parameters have precedence over environment variables, and environment variables have precedence configuration `JSON` file.

 In summary, the order of parameter precedence is as follows: